Driven by infinite enthusiasm

 - inside

-- out on groups
+- studying groups

 - out on metric spaces

-- out on vector spaces
+- inside or vector spaces

 - out on normed -vector spaces, inner product spaces